 If your PayPal balance becomes negative for any reason, that negative PayPal balance represents an amount that you owe to PayPal.
 PayPal may deduct these amounts from funds that are added to your PayPal account later, either by you or from payments you receive.
 If you have more than one PayPal account, we may set off a negative PayPal balance in one PayPal account against a PayPal balance in your other PayPal account(s).
 If you continue using your PayPal account when it has a negative balance, you authorise PayPal to combine the negative balance with any debit or transaction sent from your account when that combination is disclosed to you in advance of initiating the debit or transaction.

-In addition to the above, if you have a past due amount owed to us, our affiliates, or eBay, PayPal may debit your PayPal account to pay any amounts that are past due.
+In addition to the above, if you have a past due amount owed to us, our affiliates, PayPal may debit your PayPal account to pay any amounts that are past due.
 This includes amounts owed by using our various products such as Xoom or Braintree.

 If any proceeding by or against you is commenced under any provision of the Insolvency and Bankruptcy Code, 2016, as amended, modified or replaced from time to time, or under any other bankruptcy or insolvency law for the time being in force, we’ll be entitled to recover all reasonable costs or expenses (including reasonable legal fees and expenses) incurred in connection with the enforcement of this user agreement.

 Assumption of rights

 If PayPal invalidates and reverses a payment that you made to a recipient (either at your initiative or otherwise), you agree that PayPal assumes your rights against the recipient and third parties related to the payment, and may pursue those rights directly or on your behalf, in PayPal's discretion.

 Our failure to act with respect to a breach of any of your obligations under this user agreement by you or others does not waive our right to act with respect to subsequent or similar breaches.